-4. Administrative Expense Investment return is assumed to be net of expenses.
+4. Administrative Expense Investment return is assumed to be net of investment and administrative expenses.

-5. Cost of living adjustments 2.25% per annum, compounded annually.

-6. DROP participation All members elect the DROP at the earliest possible date and remain in the DROP for 4 years or to age 60, if earlier.
+5. Cost of living adjustments 2.25% per annum, compounded annually for Tier 1 members, remain in the DROP for 4 years or to age 60, if earlier.